URK21CS2018/Basic-chatbot-using-Python/README.md

 Recipe suggestions based on user-provided ingredients Simple Python-based backend logic
 #
-Please feel free to explore the repository and refer to the project documentation for more details on the implementation and usage of the division algorithms.
+Please feel free to explore the repository.
 If you have any questions or suggestions, don't hesitate to open an issue.

 Happy coding!